the-gigi/conman/README.md

 Usage
 =====
-See the tests directroy for examples.
+See the tests directory for examples.

 Article
 =======